 Field Station is rustic.
 Students live in a two-story dormitory without

 heat or plumbing.
 There is an outdoor wash station.
 Staying clean involves

-swimming in Low Lake and/or every-other-day saunas.
+swimming in Low Lake and/or occasional saunas.
 The Field Station

 has a washing machine, but no clothes dryer.
 Bring what you

 The Cornell Wilderness Term is an opportunity to experience a more primitive life without many of the distractions of modern civilization.
 You should assume that there will be no opportunity to shop